Frequently Asked Questions

 We like as much notice as possible!
 You can order any time up to thirty days before your event.
 We will not charge a deposit until closer to the event date.
 Sometimes you can get lucky and we can deliver on shorter notice.

 How do I receive my butterflies?
-All our butterflies are shipped priority overnight courier.
-The Styrofoam shipping container has two ice packs inside to keep the butterflies in a dormant state for their journey.
-Once you receive the butterflies you will remove the lid and put the box in your refrigerator in order to keep them in a dormant state.
+All our butterflies are shipped by priority overnight courier.
+The Styrofoam shipping container has two ice packs inside to keep the butterflies in a semi-dormant, restful state for their journey.
+Once you receive the butterflies you will remove the lid and put the box into your refrigerator (never the freezer) in order to keep them in a calm and restful state.